Top 10 Thunderbird Alternatives to Try in 2025

 Groups

 Spike is also useful for teams.
-It has built a group feature that lets you invite participants and discuss topic details in the form of a chat.
+It has a group feature that lets you invite participants and discuss topic details in the form of a chat.
+During my testing with team collaboration features, I found that the group functionality bridges the gap between traditional email and modern messaging platforms.

 Contact management